Environment and Heritage

 Dee Why Lagoon

-Our water quality monitoring program has shown Dee Why Lagoon to have excellent water quality.
+Our water quality monitoring program has shown Dee Why Lagoon to have fair water quality.
 Find out more about the estuary and its unique features.

 Dee Why Lagoon is situated in the Sydney Metropolitan region of New South Wales.
-It is classed as a small back-dune lagoon with an intermittently closed entrance.
+It is classed as a back-dune lagoon with an entrance that is intermittently open and closed to the ocean.

 Northern Beaches Council has determined a water level height which, when reached, triggers the artificial opening of Dee Why Lagoon.

 As part of our water quality monitoring program we assess the water quality and ecosystem health of an estuary using a range of relevant indicators.
 We have supported Northern Beaches Council develop and carry out a monitoring program to assess the water quality of estuaries in their local government area.
 Sampling is carried out fortnightly between October and April each year during the warm summer period.
-Two sites are sampled in Dee Why Lagoon.
+One site is sampled in Dee Why Lagoon.

 • water clarity graded good (B)